 What gives you hope?

-But, I'm concerned that we continue to politicize this.
+But, I remain concerned that we continue to politicize the pandemic.
 And when you politicize a public health crisis, it's not good for the nation.
 When people are given clear information and clear guidance, they do the right thing.
 And I just don't think they get enough of that.

 What's impressed you most about healthcare providers during the pandemic?

 It doesn’t matter what letters come after your name in a crisis like this.
 We saw certified medical assistants (CMAs) and nursing assistants who stepped up and put on their PPE and bravely went and cared for patients without a single complaint.
 It wasn't based on education level; it was based on personal character.
 And to see those team members step up and do their jobs in the face of a lot of uncertainty and a lot of misinformation was pretty inspiring.